Fat Transfer Procedure

 A. It is the procedure where excess fat is removed from areas such as the abdomen, flanks, hips or thighs and, after special preparation, injected into areas of the body that need filling.
-Dr. Jones Singer specializes in the use of the microfat grafting technique.
-The process requires gentle fat removal using low-vacuum liposuction and the use of thin, delicate, non-traumatic cannulas to protect the survival of each harvested living fat cell.
+Dr. Jones Singer specializes in the use of the microfat grafting technique and her clinic provides several procedures in plastic surgery Indianapolis patients are seeking to produce a slimmer appearance.
+The microfat grafting process requires gentle fat removal using low-vacuum liposuction and the use of thin, delicate, non-traumatic cannulas to protect the survival of each harvested living fat cell.
 The fat cells are then purified and slowly injected through tiny skin incisions into the tissue of the recipient site utilizing a small syringe and cannula.
 Tiny droplets are placed throughout the tissues assuring that each transferred fat cell will have an adequate blood supply to achieve the permanent survival of the injected fat cells.

 Q. What are the uses for fat injections?

 Your own fat can be used for lip augmentation, achieving a permanent natural look.
 It can also be used for correction of the lines around the mouth.
 Lip augmentation can increase the fullness and definition of the upper lip, lower lip or both.
 After 2-5 days the swelling is gone and the lips have a natural fullness.
 There may be some bruising which can be covered with make-up.
 Over the first few months some of the fat may be absorbed by the body.
 For permanent results, 2 injections over a six month period is recommended.

 Fat injections to the hands achieve the effect of fuller, more contoured hands as those of younger hands.

 Correction of Skin Depressions, Subdermal Attachments and Scars